+IP rights and branded names

-IP Rights and Nufarm regards its brand names, trademarks, domain names, trade secrets and branded names similar intellectual property as important to its success.
+Nufarm regards its brand names, trademarks, domain names, trade secrets and similar intellectual property as important to its success.
 Nufarm's business has been developed with a strong emphasis on branding.
 Should any brand names be damaged in any way or lose market appeal, Nufarm's business could be adversely impacted.
 While Nufarm will use all reasonable endeavours to protect its intellectual property rights, unauthorised use or disclosure of its intellectual property may have an adverse effect on the operating, marketing and financial performance of Nufarm.
 Although most of Nufarm's products are post patent, there are certain products or developing technologies which may be entitled to patent protection.
 There is a risk that Nufarm might not be able to obtain such protection, or that Nufarm's activities may infringe the patent or other rights of others.

 Policies and procedures are in place to assist with the identification and protection of patents and trademarks.
 The Nufarm product development process includes specific steps to identify potential patent or trademark risks.
 Where considered necessary, external expert advice is obtained.

+Information and cyber security

-Information Nufarm's operations are supported by several key IT systems and applications. and cyber security Complete or partial failure of the IT systems, applications or data centre infrastructure due to unauthorised access, cyber-attacks or natural disasters could have a significant impact on Nufarm's ability to maintain operations and service customers.
-This could adversely impact Nufarm's financial position and / or reputation.
+Nufarm's operations are supported by several key IT systems and applications.
+Complete or partial failure of the IT systems, applications or data centre infrastructure due to unauthorised access, cyberattacks or natural disasters could have a significant impact on Nufarm's ability to maintain operations and service customers.
+This could adversely impact Nufarm's financial position and/or reputation.

 Nufarm has implemented disaster recovery strategies over its key IT systems, applications and data centres, which are reviewed and tested on a regular basis.
 Cyber threats are assessed on an ongoing basis to the best of our knowledge based on the continually evolving nature of these threats.
 Security controls are updated to mitigate these risks supported by a combination of external and internal vulnerability testing.

+Risk management continued

+Glyphosate litigation and increased community focus

-Glyphosate On 6 August 2018, a Brazilian federal judge banned the use of crop protection litigation and increased products containing glyphosate whilst toxicology tests on the chemical are carried out.
-On 3 September 2018, the Regional Federal Court of first Region in community Brasilia cancelled the suspension without conditions following discussions with focus the Ministry of Agriculture This has enabled Nufarm to continue to sell glyphosate for use in the forthcoming Brazilian soybean planting season.
-On 10 August 2018, a California jury found Monsanto liable to the amount of US\$289m as a result of allegations their glyphosate-based product Round-Up caused a man's cancer.
+On 6 August 2018, a Brazilian federal judge banned the use of crop protection products containing glyphosate whilst toxicology tests on the chemical are carried out.
+On 3 September 2018, the Regional Federal Court of first Region in Brasilia cancelled the suspension without conditions following discussions with the Ministry of Agriculture.

+This has enabled Nufarm to continue to sell glyphosate for use in the forthcoming Brazilian soybean planting season.
+On 10 August 2018, a California jury found Monsanto liable to the amount of US\$289 million as a result of allegations their glyphosate-based product Round-Up caused a man's cancer.
 There is risk that glyphosate sales around the world are adversely impacted given both the intense legal and community pressure on this product.
 There is also a risk of future litigation for suppliers of glyphosate-based products, including Nufarm.

 Nufarm maintains a dedicated internal legal team across its key regional operations which is supported externally as required.
-Specific reporting protocols and guidelines are in place to manage ongoing legal input and management and may also impede Nufarm's ability to integrate recent acquisitions.
-This could have a material adverse effect on the business, financial conditions and results of Nufarm.

-ERP Implementation facilitate escalation to Group when required.
+Specific reporting protocols and guidelines are in place to manage ongoing legal input and facilitate escalation to executive management when required.